 Mime artists show us amazing stories without uttering a word, they transport us to different worlds, take us through every emotion possible and can leave us with tears of joy and aching sides.

-It has come along way from Marcel Marceau and now features in shows like Britain’s Got Talent.
-At another level sign language allows people who have speech problems to communicate and Justin Fletcher aka Mr Tumble is every child’s hero.
+It has come a long way from Marcel Marceau and now features shows like Britain’s Got Talent.
+At another level sign language allows people who have speech problems to communicate and Justin Fletcher aka Mr. Tumble is every child’s hero.
 This is only a fraction of what I’m talking about.
-My focus is really about body language and how other people can know a lot about us without asking anything or hearing anything and the problems that can occur when our body language doesn’t match our verbalisations.
+My focus is really on body language and how other people can know a lot about us without asking anything or hearing anything and the problems that can occur when our body language doesn’t match our verbalisations.

 That is where people who are living with depression or coping with addiction often have problems dealing with joe public.